Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: Related Work

 \section{Related Work}

+By far the most popular automatic methods for evaluating the content of a summary do so by comparing the tokens of the candidate and the reference.
+The de facto metric ROUGE \citep{Lin2004} calculates a precision and recall score on the summaries' lexical overlap.
+Recent methods BERTScore \citep{Zhang2019} and MoverScore \citep{Zhao2019} instead compare tokens based on the similarity of their contextual word embeddings.

+Because these text overlap metrics do nothing to specifically measure how much information is common between two summaries, their scores are polluted by spurious matches between tokens that do not express the same information.
+In contrast, QA-based evaluation metrics \emph{do} directly compare summaries based on their information.

-The gold standard method for comparing the information content of two summaries is the Pyramid Method \citep{Nenkova2004}.
-The Pyramid Method is a fully manual evaluation that uses a domain-expert to identify spans of text across reference summaries that express the same information, known as semantic content units (SCUs).
-The expert then identifies occurrences of the SCUs in the candidate summary and calculates the Pyramid Score based on the number of SCUs that appear and how many references contain those SCUs.
-The set of SCUs in a summary represents its semantic content.
+The gold-standard for manually comparing two summaries' information overlap is the Pyramid Method \citep{Nenkova2004}.
+It uses a domain-expert to identify spans of text between the candidate and reference summaries that express the same information, known as summary content units (SCUs).
+Because the Pyramid Method's final score is calculated exclusively on the number of common SCUs, it is a purely information-based evaluation.

-While there have been efforts to crowd source Pyramids \citep{Shapira2019}, two recent approaches, PEAK \citep{Yang2016} and PyrEval \citep{Gao2019}, attempt to fully automate the Pyramid Method, with PyrEval reporting superior performance to PEAK.
+While there have been efforts to crowd source the Pyramid Method \citep{Shapira2019}, fully automatic approximations PEAK \citep{Yang2016} and PyrEval \citep{Gao2019} have also been proposed, with PyrEval reporting the best performance.
 PyrEval identifies and matches SCUs by decomposing sentences into clauses, then calculating the similarity of the clauses based on their phrase embeddings.
-We compare the performance of QAEval metric to PyrEval in \S\ref{sec:overall}.

-By far the most popular automatic method for evaluating the content of a summary is ROUGE \citep{Lin2004}.
-ROUGE represents the information of a summary using a bag-of-words approach, and calculates precision and recall scores on the number of $n$-grams the candidate and reference summaries have in common.
-ROUGE is the de-facto evaluation metric for summarization, and we subsequently use it as a baseline metric.

-One weakness of ROUGE is that its token comparison is based on lexical matching.
-BERTScore \citep{Zhang2019} and MoverScore \citep{Zhao2019} address this problem by comparing tokens based on their contextual word embeddings.
-The similarity of two summaries then is calculated by creating a hard or soft alignment between the token embeddings, respectively.
-To the best of our knowledge, MoverScore reports the highest summary-level correlations to human judgments, and we compare against it in our experiments (\S\ref{sec:overall}).
+This style of metric has been met with less success than text overlap metrics.